 Pembina's pipelines and facilities must maintain a number of environmental and other permits from various governmental authorities in order to operate, and Pembina's facilities are subject to inspection and audit from time to time.
 Failure to maintain compliance with regulatory and permit requirements could result in operational interruptions, fines or penalties, or the need to install additional pollution control technology.
 Licenses and permits must be renewed from time to time and there is no guarantee that a license or permit will be renewed on the same or similar conditions as it was initially granted.
 There can be no assurance that Pembina will be able to obtain all licenses, permits, registrations, approvals and authorizations that may be required to conduct operations that it may wish to undertake.
-Further, if at any time regulatory authorities deem any of Pembina's pipelines or facilities unsafe or not in compliance with applicable laws, they may order such facilities to be shut down.
-Certain significant environmental legislative initiatives that may materially impact Pembina's business and financial results and conditions are outlined below.
+Further, if at any time regulatory authorities deem any of Pembina's pipelines or facilities unsafe or not in compliance with applicable laws or regulations, they may order such facilities to be shut down.
+Certain significant environmental legislative initiatives that may materially impact Pembina's business and financial results and condition are outlined below.

-On June 29, 2021, the federal government enacted the Canadian Net-Zero Emissions Accountability Act ("Net-Zero Act"), which legislated a federal commitment to achieve net-zero GHG emissions by 2050 and a nearer-term target of the federal government's Nationally Determined Contribution under the Paris Climate Agreement, which currently is a 40 to 50 percent GHG emissions reduction by 2030.
+On June 29, 2021, the federal government enacted the Canadian Net-Zero Emissions Accountability Act, which legislated a federal commitment to achieve net-zero GHG emissions by 2050 and a nearer-term target of the federal government's Nationally Determined Contribution under the Paris Climate Agreement, which currently is a 40 to 50 percent GHG emissions reduction by 2030.
 The upstream crude oil and natural gas industry is expected to contribute a significant amount of the reduction needed to achieve these goals.
+On December 7, 2023, the federal government released its "2023 Progress Report on the 2030 Emissions Reduction Plan" and highlighted the importance of new regulatory changes, such as the implementation of an oil and gas emissions cap and methane reduction requirements, to Canada's success in reaching long-term climate targets.

-On March 29, 2022, the federal government released the first plan under the Net-Zero Act, the "2030 Emissions Reduction Plan".
-The federal government's net-zero strategy includes a number of specific measures described below, but is also expected to affect the decision-making of all federal government bodies, including federal regulators, consistent with, for instance, the application of the SACC to projects subject to the IAA, as described above; however, given the Supreme Court of Canada's recent holding that the IAA was substantially unconstitutional, the implementation of many of these measures is expected to be subject to challenge.
+The federal government's net-zero strategy includes a number of specific measures described below, but is also expected to affect the decision-making of all federal government bodies, including federal regulators, consistent with, for instance, the application of the SACC to projects subject to the IAA, as described above.
+However, given the Supreme Court of Canada's holding that the IAA was substantially unconstitutional in 2023, the implementation of many of these measures is expected to be subject to challenge.

 The federal government has mandated a pan-Canadian carbon price pursuant to the GGPPA.
-The carbon price is \$65 per tonne in 2023, rising by \$15 per tonne per year until 2030 to a then price of \$170 per tonne.
+The carbon price is \$80 per tonne in 2024, rising by \$15 per tonne per year until 2030 to a price of \$170 per tonne.
 The GGPPA establishes a set of minimum national standards for carbon pricing in Canada, which standards apply to provinces that otherwise fail to impose adequate provincial carbon pricing measures.
-A revised minimum national benchmark released in August 2021 under the GGPPA increased the stringency of the pan-Canadian carbon price and the 2030 Emissions Reduction Plan stated the federal government will explore ways to maintain the carbon price against future legislative changes.
-In 2021, a majority of the Supreme Court of Canada confirmed that the carbon pricing regime established under the GGPPA is constitutional.
+A revised minimum national benchmark released in August 2021 under the GGPPA increased the stringency of the pan-Canadian carbon price and the 2030 Emissions Reduction Plan stated that the federal government will explore ways to maintain the carbon price against future legislative changes.
 The increasing carbon price and any potential future amendments to the GGPPA may impose additional costs on the operations of Pembina and Pembina's customers.